-Current Phase/Stage Hotels & Accommodation Restaurants & Dining Activities & Attractions Large Gatherings/ Conferences Northwest Territories ^{39, 40} Northwest Territories is in the Indoor Gatherings phase of its reopening plan, Emerging Wisely 2021: Step by Step Together .
+Current Phase/Stage Hotels & Accommodation Restaurants & Dining Activities & Attractions Large Gatherings/ Conferences Northwest Territories ^{36, 37} Northwest Territories is in the Indoor Gatherings phase of its reopening plan, Emerging Wisely 2021: Step by Step Together .
 Accommodations are open with control/safety measures in place.
 Restaurants, bars and lounges can operate at maximum capacity or 200 people, whichever is less.
 All businesses and enterprises are permitted to operate with adherence to health measures and following sectoral guidelines.
 In addition, most parks and outdoor spaces are open.
 It is recommended to check with the facility or tourism operator directly to confirm its status.
 Most indoor and outdoor gatherings, both private and public, and including business gatherings like tradeshows and conferences, can have up to 200 people.
-Nunavut ^{41, 42, 43, 44, 45} Every two weeks the Chief Public Health Officer will decide which measures can be eased, maintained or if additional restrictions are needed.
+Nunavut ^{38, 39, 40} Every two weeks the Chief Public Health Officer will decide which measures can be eased, maintained or if additional restrictions are needed.
 Accommodations are open with control/safety measures in place.
-Iqaluit: As of July 16, food service and licenced establishments may open to maximum 50% capacity.
-All other communities: Food service and licenced establishments may open for regular business to maximum 50% capacity and up to 6 patrons seated per table.
-Iqaluit: As of July 16, businesses can open with sufficient physical distancing.
+As of July 30, food service and licenced establishments may open to maximum 75% capacity.
+As of July 30, businesses can open with sufficient physical distancing.
+Businesses that cannot maintain physical distancing may have maximum 10 customers.
 Galleries and museums can open to maximum 50% capacity or 25 people, whichever is less.
-Group tours allowed.
-Theatres can open to maximum 50% capacity.
+Group tours can have up to 10 people and masks are mandatory.
+Theatres can open to maximum 75% capacity or 100 people, whichever is less.
 All municipal and territorial parks may open.
-Buildings remain closed.
 Arenas can open to maximum 50% capacity or 50 people, whichever is less.
-All other communities: Businesses can open with sufficient physical distancing.
-Galleries and museums can open to maximum 50% capacity or up to 25 people, with group tours limited to 25 Iqaluit: As of July 16, gatherings in homes are limited to a household plus 15 people.
-Outdoor gatherings can have up to 100 people.
+As of July 30, gatherings in homes are limited to a household plus 15 people.
+There are no restrictions on outdoor gatherings.
 Indoor gatherings outside of homes can have maximum 50% capacity or 50 people, whichever is less.
-Indoor gatherings in community halls, conference spaces, and within government and Inuit organization facilities can have maximum 50% capacity or 25 people.
-All other communities: Outdoor gatherings are restricted to a household plus 15 people.
-Outdoor gatherings cutside of homes with group tours limited to 25 people.
-Theatres can open to maximum 75% capacity or up to 100 people.
-All municipal and territorial parks may open.
-Arenas can open to maximum 50% capacity or up to 50 people.
+Indoor gatherings in community halls, conference spaces, and within government and Inuit organization facilities can have maximum 75% capacity or 100 people.